 Committee Structure (Chair/Vice Chair).
 The Chair of the PLUM Committee shall be the HHWNC Vice President.
 The PLUM Committee shall elect a Vice Chair, who shall chair the PLUM Committee if the Vice President is absent or unavailable.

 OTHER STANDING RULES

-At the Board's first meeting during each calendar year, the President shall ask Board members to volunteer for the following duties: (1) Arranging refreshments at Board meetings, (2) Overseeing posting of items on HHWNC's website, (3) Posting of Board meeting agendas on public sites, such as bulletin board, (4) going to HHWNC's mail box to pick up, read, and inform other Board members about the mail which HHWNC receives.
-At the first meeting of the calendar year, the Board members who have successfully completed the Department's Treasurer training course and who are eligible to serve as a second signatory on Demand Warrants shall also be identified and approved by the Board.
+At a newly elected Board's first meeting or at the start of each calendar year, the President shall ask Board members to volunteer for the following duties: (1) Arranging refreshments at Board meetings, (2) Overseeing posting of items on HHWNC's website, (3) Posting of Board meeting agendas on public sites, such as bulletin board, (4) going to HHWNC's mail box to pick up, read, and inform other Board members about the mail which HHWNC receives.
+At the first meeting of a newly elected Board or at the start of each calendar year, the Board members who have successfully completed the Department's Treasurer training course and who are eligible to serve as a second signatory on Demand Warrants shall also be identified and approved by the Board.

 The Parliamentarian shall maintain a list of Board members and the dates of their Ethics and Funding training completion and shall determine Board members’ eligibility to vote at HHWNC Board meetings.